heidibaum/heidibaum.github.io/codeofconduct.md

 This Code of Conduct is adapted from the [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html) and from the [Psych-DS Code of Conduct](https://github.com/psych-ds/psych-DS/blob/master/CODE_OF_CONDUCT.md) (retrieved on 2018-11-23).

 ## Contribute
 Note that this is a living document.
 Comments and questions are explicitly encouraged.
-[Here is a version of the Code that allows comments](https://docs.google.com/document/d/1dZ3sF2UcxvpkfOfKSKFeObTMZRbpUYloMUiPYtZy0ng/edit?usp=sharing).
->(To make anonymous comments, make sure you are not logged in to Google in your browser)
+[Here is a version of the Code that allows comments](https://docs.google.com/document/d/1dZ3sF2UcxvpkfOfKSKFeObTMZRbpUYloMUiPYtZy0ng/edit?usp=sharing). *(To make anonymous comments, make sure you are not logged in to Google in your browser.)*